-But who are the most powerful villains in MHA?
+But who are the most powerful villains in My Hero Academia Merch?
 We all have our favorites, of course, but how do they fit in with the ranking?
 Keep reading to see who did and didn’t make the cut.
 Just a heads up before we begin; this list will include characters from the manga, so there might be a spoiler or two.
 We will consider to maintain details to some bare minimum when attainable.

 10 – KUROGIRI